heuzef/super-telmi/README.md

 Super Telmi is accessible to everyone:

 * Do it yourself: plans and manuals [are available here](./diy/).
 * Buy it ready-made: [available in this Etsy shop](https://www.etsy.com/fr/shop/heuzef).

 ## Contribute

-Super-Telmi aims to be constantly improved thanks to the ideas of parents and children.
+Super Telmi aims to be constantly improved thanks to the ideas of parents and children.
 You can contribute [by joining the Telmi community Discord](https://discord.gg/ZTA5FyERbg).